 Lead generation forms, pages and overlays.

 Email autoresponders are multi-step email campaigns that are used to deliver a sequence of emails over time.
-We use them to deliver educational resources for people that sign up on our website as well as highlighting product benefits during our free trial.
+We use them to deliver educational resources for people that sign up on our website as well as highlighting product benefits.

 They're great for building trust, maintaining relationships over a long period of time and driving re-engagement.
 According to Chris Hexton of Vero “About 75% of businesses are missing out on the email marketing sweet spot.”
 He explains: